-Just Films is a collaboration of four organizations in Pittsburgh, Pennsylvania committed to women, girls, gender equity, and social justice: the Chatham University Women’s Institute, New Voices Pittsburgh, the Women and Girls Foundation, and the Women’s Law Project.
+Just Films is a collaboration of five organizations in Pittsburgh, Pennsylvania committed to women, girls, gender equity, and social justice: the Chatham University Women’s Institute, Gwen’s Girls, the Women and Girls Foundation, the Women’s Law Project, and YWCA Greater Pittsburgh.
 We believe in the power of film to promote conversations about social, political, and economic change.
 We also believe in engaging the community broadly and deeply in dialogue as we pursue equality together.

-We have chosen ten documentaries for this film series covering a wide range of issues – from immigration to human trafficking, trans families, paid leave, and more – designed to educate, inspire, challenge, and move you to action.
+We have chosen documentaries for this film series covering a wide range of issues designed to educate, inspire, challenge, and move you to action.
 Many of these films were made by women, and most will be showing in Pittsburgh for the first time.
 If you have suggestions for films for next year’s series, please send us a note using our contact form.
-(Our selection committee will meet in the spring to determine the line-up for 2017-18.)
+(Our selection committee will meet in the spring to determine the line-up for the following year.)

 The Chatham University Women’s Institute serves as an umbrella to draw together the university’s broad range of gender initiatives, academic programs, and its centers of excellence – including the Center for Women’s Entrepreneurship, the Pennsylvania Center for Women and Politics, and the Women’s & Gender Studies program.
 The Institute works across campus and into the broader community with the aim of eradicating the social, political, and economic inequalities facing women and to promote gender equity through education, research and outreach.